All the info you need to pick the perfect pair of vegan hiking boots for your adventures!

 A small footwear brand from Stoney Creek, Canada who specialise in cold weather and full-season options.
-Oh, and they’re vegan range is pretty awesome!
-Both have a similar spec but the boot design will be suited to different hikers and needs.
-All of there vegan options come up slightly small so consider going half size up.
+Oh, and their vegan range is pretty awesome!
+All their vegan options come up slightly small so consider going half size up.

-Features: Waterproof, mid-ankle support, suitable for cold temperatures
+- Features: High-ankle support, waterproof, insulated, suitable for extreme cold

 Buy Baffin Charge

 Men’s Baffin Zone

 The Zone has a similar tech spec to the Charge however the build is completely different.

 With the lower ankle and lighter build, it makes these better suited to faster hiking or when flexibility is preferred.
 Still suitable for up to -20C, so don’t even worry about getting out in the cold!